What to do if the livestock manure produced on your farm is likely to exceed the amount you're allowed to spread on your land in an NVZ.

 - amount of manure nitrogen produced by non-grazing livestock you intend to bring onto or send off your farm during the calendar year (kgN)

-The Environment Agency will use these to calculate whether you’re able to stay within the 250kg of nitrogen per hectare limit from grazing livestock.
+The EA will use these to calculate whether you’re able to stay within the 250kg of nitrogen per hectare limit from grazing livestock.

-You can use standard values tables (XLSM, 128KB) or farm software to do these calculations before you apply.
+You can useor farm software to do these calculations before you apply.

-The Environment Agency will tell you when you apply by phone if you’re eligible for a derogation.
-If you’re eligible for a derogation, the Environment Agency will send you an approval notice.
+The EA will assess your application on the call, and tell you if you’re eligible for a derogation.
+If you’re eligible, they’ll send you a written approval notice.

-You must formally agree to fulfil the conditions of your derogation by signing and returning the approval notice to the Environment Agency.
+You must formally agree to fulfil the conditions of your derogation by signing and returning the approval notice to the EA.

 Apply in Northern Ireland, Scotland and Wales